forthtemple/openworldthreejs/README.md

 **Using blender models**

+All the models in the demos are created using Blender.
+There are included in the repository.
+In the demo models are exported as wavefront 'obj' models since they allow for multiple texturing.
+For actors they are exported from Blender as json models since they include animations which json allows for but obj does not.

+If you open /models/secondtemple/temple/temple.blend

-for non actors convert to obj so that can have multi texture
+, or non actors convert to obj so that can have multi texture
 	-for main world
 		-tend to use a lot of repeating textures
 		-export selected for hidden